FuelLabs/docs-hub/docs/about-fuel/fuelvm/vs-evm.md

 ### The FuelVM is built with an atomic UTXO paradigm from the start

-Fuel uses a system of UTXOs which enable a more efficient system fo transfer and ownership of assets, where the accounts tree doesn't have to be rebuilt every time funds are transferred.
+Fuel uses a system of UTXOs which enables a more efficient system for transfer and ownership of assets, where the accounts tree doesn't have to be rebuilt every time funds are transferred.

 ### The FuelVM removes `approve`, `transferFrom`